 #1.
-Coffee grounds
+Coffee Grounds

-The smell of coffee grounds accidentally attracts natural BSF in the area.
+The smell of coffee grounds can accidentally attract natural BSF in the area.
 So while feeding your larvae with this foodstuff, you may get a double benefit of attracting more BSF to the bin.

 The downside to this, however, is that not everyone is a coffee drinker.
-If there's a coffee shop near your local area and they are having the grounds as waste, then it may be a good idea to ask for some from them.
+If there's a coffee shop near your local area and they are having the grounds as waste, then it may be a good idea to ask for some supply from them.

 #2.
-Seasonal fruits/veggies
+Seasonal Fruits / Veggies

 In some places, growers feed the BSF with seasonal fruits and veggies.
 Or basically whatever is available in an abundance for cheap.
 This could be cheap watermelons, left-over dragon fruits, papayas, pumpkins, sweet potatoes, the coffee berries, etc.